mediadesignpractices/othermill/eagle-othermill.md

 1. Click on `Setup Fixturing` in the setup menu.
 You will see a new window appear at the bottom of the UI wherein you can either configure the `spoil board` or the `bracket`.
 Make sure `Bracket` is selected and then click `Locate`.

 2. The `spoil board` will move to the inside edge of the front panel of the machine.
 Before doing anything else, make sure there isn't any leftover debris on the `spoil board`.
-If you see any fiberglass particles, or small bits of metal, use the vacuum cleaner under the mill to suck it up.
+If you see any leftover strips of tape, or small bits of metal, use the vacuum cleaner and/or a scraper to clear away all unwanted material.
 When you are sure that the spoil board is clear click `continue` in the window at the bottom of the Otherplan UI.

 3. The mill will prompt you to `Reverse the endmill`.
 You should only use the `1/16" or 1/8" endmill` for this part, as the others are too delicate to be inserted backwards into the mill (if you unsure which `endmill` is which you can use the Making Lab Calipers to confirm size).
 Using both of the wrenches, carefully remove whatever `endmill` is already in the `collet`, return it to its clear plastic holder, and locate either the `1/16th or 1/8th endmills`.
 Once you have located the correct `endmill`, reverse it so the `untapered shaft` is pointing down towards the `spoil board`, slide it some (but not all) of the way into the `collet`, and tighten with the wrenches until snug.
 Click `Continue` to move to the next step.